Barthmossr/node-ts/docs/CONTRIBUTING.md

 ## 📚 Documentation

 - Update README.md for user-facing changes
-- Add/update docs in `docs/` for detailed information
+- Add/update docs in `docs/guides/` for detailed information
-- Include inline code comments for complex logic
+- **Do not add code comments** - code should be self-documenting
-- Update CHANGELOG.md (if we implement one)
+- All documentation goes in the `docs/` folder only

 ## ❓ Questions?